top of page

 Screenshot_20231220_195123_Instagram-2.jpg

-Gin Sexsmith is a Mohawk writer and musician from Tyendinaga Mohawk Territory, and member of the Mohawks of the Bay of Quinte First Nation.
+Gin Sexsmith is a mixed-Mohawk writer and musician from Tyendinaga Mohawk Territory and a member of the Mohawks of the Bay of Quinte First Nation.
 Obsessed with the darker sides of our psyche, Gin’s work explores love, loss, sexuality, and mental illness.
+Her debut novel, In the Hands of Men, was published in May 2023, with its audiobook released on Audible in June 2024 and narrated by Kawennáhere Devery Jacobs.

 Home: About